Scaling Laws for Online Advertisement Retrieval: Scaling Laws of Budget and Revenue

-Figure~\ref{fig:bnsl} illustrates the curve obtained after fitting the BNSL, along with the original data points.
+Due to space limitations, we present the results and analysis for MLP models in $Scene_1$ as a representative example in the main text.
+Figure~\ref{fig:bnsl} illustrates the fitted BNSL curve, along with the original data points.
 The x-axis represents the scaling factor (FLOPs), and the y-axis represents the dependent variable ($R/R^*$).
-Each data point corresponds to an MLP model of a different size, with the number of layers and units per layer annotated in the figure.
-The $R^2$ value of the curve fitting is 0.996, indicating a strong correlation between the predicted values and the observed data points. \textbf{Therefore, it provides strong evidence that there is indeed a Broken Neural Scaling Law for the MLP models under the typical scenario (referred to Section~\ref{sec:background}) of online advertisement retrieval.} With this scaling law, we can predict or understand the scaling behavior of the MLP models.
+Each data point corresponds to a model of a different size, with the number of layers and units per layer annotated in the figure.
+The $R^2$ value of the curve fitting is 0.996, indicating a strong correlation between the predicted values and the observed data points. \textbf{This provides compelling empirical evidence that a Broken Neural Scaling Law governs the scaling behavior of MLP models} in the typical online advertisement retrieval scenario (see Section~\ref{sec:background}).
+We observe consistent scaling behaviors across other scenarios and architectures.
+Such a scaling law enables us to predict model performance under different computational budgets and better understand efficiency-performance trade-offs. \textbf{Comprehensive experimental setups and results for Transformer, DSSM, and MLP across both $Scene_1$ and $Scene_2$ are provided in Appendix~\ref{sec:more_results_of_the_scaling_law}}, along with an additional discussion on scaling laws in NLP and online advertising systems.

-It is important to note that the \textbf{FLOPs in Figure~\ref{fig:bnsl} refer to the computational cost per user-ad pair} (without customized optimization, e.g. the first-layer optimization), and the training data includes about 200 billion samples (namely user-ad pairs) and 20 billion impressions.
-We set the maximum FLOPs for the model to 143M FLOPs.
-The FLOPs range is not as wide as in NLP~\cite{scaling2020openai,scaling2022deepmind}.
-This is mainly because 143M FLOPs is about 20 times the FLOPs of our online base model, and a mature commercial system typically cannot easily allocate such a large amount of computing resources in the short term.
-Additionally, from the scaling laws validated in other scenarios, the marginal returns of increasing computational cost tend to decrease.
-Therefore, from the perspective of commercial applications of scaling law in advertising systems, which strongly focus on ROI, predicting model performance within the computational range of 0 to 143M FLOPs should be sufficient.